 The beauty of Australia's natural landscapes, from pristine coastal areas to lush rainforests and red deserts, makes Australia a desirable travel destination.
 About six million visitors come to Australia each year attracted by beautiful beaches, unique fauna, friendly people and a relaxed atmosphere.

-Tourism is an important industry, contributing more than $34 billion a year to the Australian economy.
+Tourism is an important industry, contributing more than $42 billion to the Australian economy in 2012–13.
 The tourism industry directly employs more than 500,000 people and, with 46 cents in every tourism dollar spent in regional areas, tourism is also of considerable importance to Australia's regional communities.

 Australia has some 9,700 protected nature areas such as national parks, and can offer visitors a vast and diverse array of nature-based tourism opportunities.
 Indigenous culture is also a unique and growing attraction for the Australian tourism industry.